Benson Hill (NYSE:BHIL) Lifted to Hold at Zacks Investment Research

-Benson Hill (NYSE:BHIL – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a note issued to investors on Tuesday, Zacks.com reports.
+Benson Hill (NYSE:BHIL – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Monday, Zacks.com reports.

 According to Zacks, “Benson Hill Inc. is a food technology company unlocking the natural genetic diversity of plants with its cutting-edge food innovation engine.
 Benson Hill Inc., formerly known as Star Peak Corp II, is based in ST. LOUIS. “

-A number of other brokerages also recently issued reports on BHIL.
-Roth Capital assumed coverage on shares of Benson Hill in a report on Friday, March 25th.
-They issued a “buy” rating and a $9.00 price target for the company.
-The Goldman Sachs Group dropped their target price on shares of Benson Hill from $9.00 to $6.00 and set a “neutral” rating for the company in a report on Wednesday, March 16th.
-Finally, Barclays decreased their price target on shares of Benson Hill from $10.00 to $8.00 and set an “overweight” rating on the stock in a research note on Tuesday, March 29th.
-Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Buy” and an average price target of $8.00.
+BHIL has been the topic of several other reports.
+The Goldman Sachs Group reduced their target price on Benson Hill from $9.00 to $6.00 and set a “neutral” rating on the stock in a research note on Wednesday, March 16th.
+Roth Capital started coverage on Benson Hill in a research note on Friday, March 25th.
+They issued a “buy” rating and a $9.00 price target on the stock.
+Finally, Barclays reduced their price target on Benson Hill from $10.00 to $8.00 and set an “overweight” rating on the stock in a research note on Tuesday, March 29th.
+Two equities research analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
+According to MarketBeat, Benson Hill currently has a consensus rating of “Buy” and a consensus price target of $8.00.

-Benson Hill (NYSE:BHIL – Get Rating) last issued its quarterly earnings results on Monday, March 28th.
-The company reported ($0.32) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.14) by ($0.18).
-The company had revenue of $43.72 million for the quarter.
-Sell-side analysts expect that Benson Hill will post -0.77 EPS for the current fiscal year.
+Benson Hill (NYSE:BHIL – Get Rating) last posted its earnings results on Monday, March 28th.
+The company reported ($0.32) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.14) by ($0.18).
+The firm had revenue of $43.72 million during the quarter.
+Sell-side analysts expect that Benson Hill will post -0.77 earnings per share for the current fiscal year.

 Benson Hill, Inc, together with its subsidiaries, operates as a food technology company that unlocks natural genetic diversity of plants.
 It operates in two segments, Ingredients and Fresh.
 The company offers CropOS, a technology platform, which uses artificial intelligence, data, and various advanced breeding techniques that combine data, plant, and food sciences to deliver crops optimized for food, ingredient, and feed products.